Iceland’s mountains rise from every corner of the country. Most are laced with hiking routes, making them accessible to travelers during summer.

 If you’re looking for a local souvenir, Vik is a great place to find one.
 Browse Katla Wool Studio for Icelandic wool sweaters, ponchos, blankets, mittens, and hats.

-Before departing the south coast, stop off at Dyrholaey beach, a short distance west, to see its hulking rock arch and more of Iceland’s famous bird life.
+Before departing the south coast, stop off at Dyrholaey beach, a short distance west, to see its hulking rock arch and more of the birdlife that Iceland is known for.

 Kaldbakur Mountain